Do you think that a data scientist has a place in the design and development world?

 Before hiring, check the areas where you need the assistance of a data scientist.

+Firstly, you need to create a draft of the current operational issues you might be facing.
+The problems might differ from organization to organization or project to project.
 But as an example, a logistics company troubled with higher delivery costs can use a data scientist's help to frame better operational practices, leading to cost reduction.

+A data scientist can give recommendations in any form.
+Every organization needs to deliver its service and product while ensuring complete customer satisfaction.
 Now, to achieve that satisfaction level, you need the insights about a customer and how they react to your product and service offerings.
 A data scientist can provide such recommendations that allow molding your services and products according to consumer behavior.

 Everything begins with problem specifications.
 Based on this, we can identify the type of data required to understand the problem.
 Then we have the methodology followed by proof of concept and validation.

 Once the solution is validated, implementation can begin.
 Further maintenance, improvisation, and iteration are also a part of this process.

 Thus, while hiring a data scientist, you must measure the candidate’s skills and understanding of all these aspects.

 One platform to grow your global team